damientseng/damientseng.github.io/_posts/2020-03-09-hive-the-exploding-grouping-sets.md

 This way, the performance of Stage-1 is optimal, and we don’t have the risk of generating too many small files when there is an `insert`.
 Compared with the origin table, the result set is small, so the workload of Stage-3 is quite low.
 # Summary
-In the article, we tried to address the problem of data explosion when using Hive with `grouping sets`.
+In this post, we tried to address the problem of data explosion when using Hive with `grouping sets`.
 The intro describes the problem with a simple example, which offers *SQL1* as a starting point of tuning.
-The rest of this writing takes several steps to solve this problem.
+The rest of this writing takes several steps to solve the problem.

 By decomposition and rewriting, we arrive at *SQL3*, which has the optimal time efficiency, but it's not maintainable.
 By trading efficiency for readability, *SQL4* is achieved.
 Later efforts are devoted to handling data explosion with higher parallelism while avoiding other problems like small files.
 Finally, we get to *SQL9* and *SQL10*, which attains an elegant balance between performance and maintainability/readability.